katapplebanana/hacktoberfest2025_pdk32/README.md

             Please add your test case so that the test_suite() runs without assertion erros.
 Follow the examples there.
         (2) Add your name to CONTRIBUTING.md file

 Step 4: Push it to you master branch.
-Then request PR.
+Then request a PR.
 I will review it and merge if all looks good.